Skip to Main Content

 Tagging Folders

 Folders are a great way to organise journal posts in your class.
-They are the equivalent of categories if you are familiar with the WAB Blogs.
-Learning Communities already have a standard set of folders including Mathematics, Literacy, Unit of Inquiry.
+They are equivalent to categories, if you are familiar with the WAB Blogs.
+Learning Communities already have a standard set of folders, including Mathematics, Literacy, and Unit of Inquiry.
 Teachers can add more, but please be mindful of keeping the number limited.

-How can you organise journal posts and send a single post to multiple student journals?
+How can you organise journal posts and send a single post to multiple student portfolios?

-Students/teachers can tag one or more folders such as Mathematics or Unit of Inquiry when creating a journal post.
+Students/teachers can tag one or more folders, such as Mathematics or Unit of Inquiry, when creating a portfolio post.
 Tagging a folder allows them/you to quickly sort the posts by subject/topic.
 This is a great habit to develop as it makes it super easy to find evidence when it comes to reporting (report cards and conferences).

 Tagging Students

 Teachers can tag one or more students when posting evidence to the Class Journal.
-This adds the post to the individual student/s journal.
+This adds the post to the individual student/s portfolio.

 Did you know that students can also tag other students?
 This can be helpful if a small group of students are working on a project or task together.
 A helpful workflow could include: